New cosmetology externship model connects students to industry

 As part of the three-semester program, students will spend the first sixteen weeks immersed in theory and hands-on lab work where they are responsible for bringing in participants (such as college staff, friends, and family) to perform key services.
 Then, they will transition to a phased externship model at the end of their second semester.

-“We’re excited for the students to begin the new model in the fall 2023 semester,” says Vicky McNally, the program director for cosmetology.
-“While we enjoy the convenience and community support that Trustyle offers, placing students in salons will be productive for establishing their careers.”
+“We’re excited for the students to begin the new model,” says Vicky McNally, the program director for cosmetology.
+“While we enjoyed the convenience and community support that Trustyle offered, placing students in salons will be productive for establishing their careers.”
 She added, “And we hope it will be a helpful boost to local businesses too.”

 McNally says the phased externship approach eases students into a salon setting while giving them the academic and mentoring support they need.
 It also matches them to the environment, pace, and focus areas they are most interested in.